Snag trees and healthy ecosystems

 As forest ecologist Jerry Franklin, likes to say: "A dead tree is more alive than a live tree."
 Alive with critters from large to small, that is!
 Or as the Washington Dept of Fish and Wildlife notes, "Dead wood brings new life."

-Over 500 species of birds, 300 species of mammals, 400 species of amphibians and reptiles, and nearly all fish – because of the beneficial effect of snags on watersheds – benefit from snags for food, nesting, or shelter.
+Hundreds of native birds, mammals, amphibians, reptiles, and nearly all fish – because of the beneficial effect of snags on watersheds – benefit from snags for food, nesting, or shelter.

 Only 30 bird species are capable of making their own nest cavities in trees.
 The pileated woodpecker is a famous example.
 Another 80 animal species – like fishers – depend upon previously excavated or natural tree holes for their nests.Some, like wolverines, count on deep drifts piled around natural obstructions like dead tree trunks to dig their deep dens in winter.